All Episodes

 The Constitution spends all of its time, the Bill of Rights, defining what the government cannot do.

-And that just irritates people who think the government ought to be able to do anything and everything.
+And that just irritates people who think the government ought to be able to do anything and everything because other people, average people, are not competent or qualified to make their own decisions.

-Or it's worse than that, it's just people that are totally power mad and power hungry, who do not believe in representative government, do not believe in republics.
+Or it's worse than that, it's just people that are totally power-mad and power-hungry, who do not believe in representative government, do not believe in republics.

-But to say that the Constitution cannot guide our behavior today, it has successfully, that's one of the brilliant aspects of the document is its timelessness.
+But to say that the Constitution cannot guide our behavior today, it has successfully, that's one of the brilliant aspects of the document, is its timelessness.

 The whole thing is a miracle.

-But there's no value in studying its enactment, its amendments, its implications, because what's in it isn't relevant to today when it does it's the law of the land.
+But there's no value in studying its enactment, its amendments, its implications, because what's in it isn't relevant to today when it does, it's the law of the land.

-Anyway, this guy's appointed by Reagan, and he's been around for 35 years on the court, which um just illustrates how people can lose their grounding.
+Anyway, this guy's appointed by Reagan, and he's been around for 35 years on the court, which just illustrates how people can lose their grounding.

 It's amazing.